Aditya-AT/PokeBattle-Arena/README.md

 ## Future Improvements
-1. Advanced Move Selection: Implementing a more sophisticated move selection mechanism for Pokémon.
+1. **Advanced Move Selection**: Implementing a more sophisticated move selection mechanism for Pokémon.
-2. Graphical Interface: Developing a graphical user interface for the battle simulation.
+2. **Graphical Interface**: Developing a graphical user interface for the battle simulation.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your improvements.
 Contributions are welcome!